Glossary for iTunes on Mac

 Apple Lossless files use approximately 5 MB of disk space per minute.

 A device for playing content downloaded from the iTunes Store or from your iTunes library on your home theater system.

 A website (audible.com) that sells audiobooks and other spoken programs.
 Items purchased from the Audible website can be downloaded to iTunes, and can be played on your computer, iPod, iPhone, or iPad.

 A recorded spoken program, such as a book being read aloud.
 You can purchase and download audiobooks from the iTunes Store and the Audible website.

 To enable a computer to play iTunes Store purchases.
-You can authorise up to five computers at a time.
+You can authorize up to five computers at a time.

-Note: A computer can play iTunes Plus songs without authorisation.
+Note: A computer can play iTunes Plus songs without authorization.

-You can also authorise your computer to play your Audible website purchases.
+You can also authorize your computer to play your Audible website purchases.

 To record songs onto a CD or DVD.